folio-org/okapi/doc/guide.md

 X-Okapi-Auth-Required and -Wanted headers, and pass them on.
 Presumably some real-life auth module will check if the user actually has the required permissions, and refuse the request if not.
-The simple auth module does not do this kind of checks, as it has no user database to work with.
+The simple auth module does not do this kind of check, as it has no user database to work with.

 #### Deploying the auth module